-Rapid growth in electric vehicle (EV) sales requires significant new charging infrastructure.
+Rapid growth in electric vehicle (EV) sales requires a significant new charging infrastructure.
 The onus is on real estate owners to provide these new charging stations.

 How can we help?